Diane Forsythe: Political career

+In the 2022-27 Northern Ireland Assembly Mandate she served as Deputy Chair of the Assembly's Finance Committee, Public Accounts Committee, Audit Committee and Economy Committee.

 She unsuccessfully stood for election in the South Down Westminster constituency at the 2017 UK general election.
 She came in third place polling 8,867 votes, equating to 17.4% of the total vote.

 In April 2022, shortly before the 2022 Assembly election, all of the DUP's officers in South Down refused to endorse the party's candidate Forsythe and resigned from the DUP.
 They claimed that Forsythe was "imposed" on them by the DUP without proper consultation.

 The Police Service of Northern Ireland launched an investigation into "a defamatory message" being shared about Forsythe during the election campaign.